 There are required training activities, including a minimum of 3 hours of clinical supervision per week plus additional clinical and research supervision.

 In addition, the fellows will develop a research plan that is carried out under supervision and completed at the end of the fellowship.
 It is expected that fellows will present the project at a local or national meeting.
 Fellows are encouraged to turn their project into publishable articles in peer-reviewed publications under faculty supervision.
 The ultimate goal of this part of the curriculum is to develop research skills to carry out independent research.
-The extent of research training is dependent upon the type of human sexuality fellowship offered.
+The extent of research training is dependent upon the type of fellowship offered.